Skip to main content

 Lautman and Estill suggest pumping more frequently throughout the day but for shorter periods of time.
 You can also add an extra pumping session after breastfeeding in the evening to help boost your milk production.

-And when you’re reunited with your baby, maximize your breastfeeding time, as this with your baby can empty the breast even better than a pump, which promotes increased milk production.
+And when you’re reunited with your baby, maximize your breastfeeding time.
+Babies can empty the breast even better than a pump, which promotes increased milk production.
 If you still have concerns, talk with your provider or lactation consultant about herbs or supplements you can take to boost your milk supply.

 The bottom line

-Whether you’re returning to work after a few weeks or after several months, your transition back to work can be challenging at first.
+When you’re returning to work, your transition back can be challenging at first.
 But with some planning and support, you’ll find a way to go with the flow and settle into your new work and family life.

 And your baby?
 Well, it’s safe to say they love you no matter what.